aerosol/fastmail-appimage/README.md

 # Fastmail

-Works on Solus; requires npm and yarn
+requires npm and yarn

+Tested on Solus 3.999 and Fedora 28

 ```
 make